 - Fortified juices.

-Those two cups won’t provide you with all the calcium you need, but a few servings of other foods that provide calcium can easily make up the difference.
+Those three cups won’t provide you with all the calcium you need, but a few servings of other foods that provide calcium can easily make up the difference.
 These include beans, almond butter, soaked almonds, broccoli, kale, okra, sweet potatoes, figs, navel oranges, corn tortillas, and blackstrap molasses.

-If you are over 50, aim for at least 3 cups per day of the foods that are rich in well-absorbed calcium since older people may absorb calcium less well.
+If you are over 50, aim for at least 3 1/2 to 4 cups per day of the foods that are rich in well-absorbed calcium since older people may absorb calcium less well.
 If you don’t eat these foods often or are otherwise worried about meeting needs, it’s fine to take a small supplement of 300 mg or so.
 Absorption from supplements is generally good.
 Take calcium pills with meals to reduce the risk of kidney stones.

 Getting calcium from fruits and vegetables might have some advantages since diets rich in these foods are linked to improved bone health (10).
 This may be because plant sources of calcium are often high in potassium, vitamin C, and vitamin K, all of which may be important for keeping bones strong.
 There has also been interest in the idea that isoflavones in soymilk and tofu might protect bone health, but the findings on this are conflicting.